EntySec/Pwny/README.md

 Pwny is an implementation of an advanced payload written in pure C and designed for portability and extensibility.

 That repository contains Pwny, which is supposed to work on `macOS`, `Linux`, `Windows` and `Apple iOS`, but can be ported to almost every Posix system.
-Note that `Android` app will come soon with generic support of this native Pwny codebase and will be optimized to work with HatSploit Framework as well as with Ghost Framework.
+Pwny is optimized to work with or without [HatSploit Framework](https://github.com/EntySec/HatSploit).

 ## Features

-* Portable C code, that can be compiled for a big range of CPUs.
+* Portable C code, that can be compiled for a big range of CPUs and platforms.
 * Support for `macOS`, `Linux`, `Windows` and `Apple iOS` targets.
 * Small executable with low resource utilization which is good on embedded systems.
 * Dynamically-extendable, might load plugins which will extend its functions.